Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 $$-\frac{\rho-\beta}{\Lambda^{\fbox{$\alpha$}}}\fbox{$S_{K,K}$}-\frac{1}{\Lambda^{\fbox{$\alpha$}}}\sum_{i=1}^{K}{\lambda_i^{\fbox{$\alpha$}}\beta_i\fbox{$S_{K-1,K-1}^i$}}. \tag{25}$$

 All the parts that depend on the fractional order $\alpha$ have been enclosed in a box, with the purpose to show the explicit dependence of that parameter.
 From Eq.
-(25) it follows that:
+(25) and Eq.
+(25) |it follows that:

 $$\lim_{\alpha \rightarrow 1} \underbrace{P_f (s,\alpha)} _ {\mathrm{Fractional\ case}}=\underbrace{P(s)}_{\mathrm{Integer\ case}}, \tag{26}$$